Skip to content

 1. Class participation,

-3. Interview report (written and oral to class) of a meeting with an attorney serving the nonprofit field that I arrange on behalf of each student.
+3. Interview report (written report and oral presentation to class) of a meeting with an attorney serving the nonprofit field that I arrange on behalf of each student.